weleoka/soa-g2-web-ui/WORKLOG.md

 Note: access to both middleware and mock api is done by in httpAxios or myAxios service files prepending a path to URL. `/api` for mock-apis and `/appmw` for requests to app middleware.
 This is matched in the `/vue.config.js` file the WDS reverse proxy.
 For `/api` paths we remove the identifier (`/api`).
 However in the second case we change the identifier from `/appmw` to `/app/v1` as that seems to be hard coded in the backend.

 Fixed: passing prop moduleId from dynamic path param to child components.

+LAST: object mapping so incoming submission object from middleware can be used in the frontend domain.
+This is to be done with interface object in resultsApiService.js